jcummingsutk/jcummingsutk.github.io/content/en/_index.md

 ---
 title: "John Cummings's Portfolio"
-featured_image: '/images/equations.jpg'
+featured_image: '/images/shapes.jpg'
-description: "The last theme you'll ever need.
-Maybe."
+#description: ""
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to my personal data science and analytics portfolio.
+I have been building projects to make a variety of data-centric solutions.
+Please, take a look around.